yawaflua/Telegram.Net/README.md

 ```

 ## License
-This project is open-source and available under the MIT License.
+This project is open-source and available under the [Apache 2.0 License](LICENSE).